sagsag00/SpotifyBar/README.md

 Opacity will be set as a float, meaning values between 0 -> 1 including both ends.

 Options for the position: `top_start`, `top_end`, `bottom_start`, `bottom_end`.

+You can change the button resources if you'd like.
+Go to the resources/buttons folder.
+Inside you can see each resource and change it as you like.